This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 5. Wear Proper Socks

-Prevent the offensive odors from infiltrating your shoes by wearing sweat-sucking socks.
+Prevent the offensive odors from infiltrating your shoes by wearing sweat-wicking socks.
 I mean, technology has advanced so much and we do have socks with sweat-wicking properties.

-Say goodbye to those lame cotton whities and get a few pairs of these highly effective socks to prevent shoe odors.
+Say goodbye to your old and lame ones and get a few pairs of these highly effective socks to prevent shoe odors.